translate/pootle/docs/server/cache.rst

 Django supports :ref:`multiple cache backends <django:setting-up-the-cache>`
 (methods of storing cache data).
-You can specify which backend to use by overriding the value of :setting:`CACHES` in the `settings/20-backends.conf` file in your `settings/90-local.conf` file.
+You can specify which backend to use by overriding the value of :setting:`CACHES` in your configuration file.

 .. _cache#memcached: